 The Razer Hammerhead USB-C are wired-in ears with a black finish.
 They have the Razer logo on each side of the buds that lights up green.
 Unfortunately, you can't disable it, which can be annoying for some.

 These headphones are reasonably comfortable.
 They have a slightly deep fit but the shape of the buds may not be comfortable for all users.
 On the upside, they come with four sets of silicone ear tips as well as one pair of foam ear tips so that you can find a fit that's comfortable for you.
+For more comfortable earbuds with a USB-C connection, check out the Samsung AKG Type-C.

 The Razer Hammerhead USB-C have satisfactory controls.
 Their simple in-line remote has three buttons that provide clicky feedback.
 The up and down buttons adjust the volume.
 One push of the middle button plays/pauses music and accepts/ends calls.
 Double-tapping skips the track while triple-tapping it returns you to the previous track.
 Finally, if you hold the button, you can decline a call or activate the voice assistant.
 There's also a switch located on the side of the controls which turns the ANC on/off.
 However, the switch can be hard to use one-handed.
 The overall control scheme can also be a little tricky to use at first, especially as clicking too many or few times can activate the wrong command.